 This web page will eventually contain a series of individual species with common and taxon name, and a good photo, along with other pertinent data and documents.

-We are using iNaturalist to document all our individual “observations” in the iNaturalist project called Floridus Milamexa.
+We are using iNaturalist to document all our individual “observations” in the iNaturalist Nature of Milam County project called ECRTMN Milam County.
 People all over the US and around the world are using this system to share their observations with others, helping to identify all the regions where species are discovered.

-You will see this map below on our Floridus Milamexa project page, and be able to zoom in on exact locations.
+You will see the latest up to date version of this map below on the above Nature of Milam County project page, and be able to zoom in on exact locations.
 Click the link or the image to go there.
+There is also the more specific page on flora and fauna found just on the historic El Camino Real trail.

 Below are a selected few of the individual species we have identified and documented in iNaturalist.